Malik Monk Player Props: Kings vs. Trail Blazers

-The Sacramento Kings, with Malik Monk, face the Portland Trail Blazers at 10:00 PM ET on Wednesday.
+Malik Monk's Sacramento Kings take the court versus the Portland Trail Blazers at 10:00 PM ET on Friday.

-If you'd like to make predictions on Monk's performance, we break down his available prop bets, using stats and trends, below.
+With prop bets available for Monk, let's look at some stats and trends to assist you in making good predictions.

 Malik Monk Prop Bets vs. the Trail Blazers